vfxpro99/usd-build-club/Readme.md

 Install the required programs such as python and so on as above.
 The *build-windows.cmd* script takes two optional arguments: *debug* to build as Debug instead of Release, and *prereq* to build the prerequisites before building USD itself.
-Note that this batch file does not perform the modifications noted above for OpenSubdiv, and so that step must still be peformed manually.
+Note that at this time, only *release* option works.

 ```
   mkdir Projects